-For a basic full-home remodel, one will need to part with at least between $100 and $200 for every square foot (psf).
-This is an average cost for every section of the house, whether kitchen, bathroom, living rooms or any other.
+For a basic full-home remodel, one will need to spend at least $100 and $200 for every square foot (PSF).
+This is an average cost for every section of the house, whether kitchen, bathroom, living rooms or others.

-In the next level, where the budget ranges between $200 and $300 psf, there is some level of customization.
-In this category, the projects are mainly remodels of the space within the walls and not gut renovations.
+There is some level of customization in the next level, where the budget ranges between $200 and $300 PSF.
+In this category, the projects mainly renovate the space within the walls and not gut renovations.

-Renovations here are likely going to involve structural work like combining apartments or changing the layout.
-It includes where one wants to move walls, add staircases, or do electrical rewiring.
-Kitchens and bathrooms usually cost more, so that the more the number of bathrooms and kitchens, the higher the cost becomes.
-At and beyond this range, things get more customized and exotic, and involve top-class workmanship.
+Renovations here will likely involve structural work like combining apartments or changing the layout.
+It includes where one wants to move walls, add staircases, or do the electrical rewiring.
+Kitchens and bathrooms usually cost more, so the more bathrooms and kitchens you have, the higher the cost becomes.
+Things get more customized and exotic at and beyond this range and involve top-class workmanship.

-There might be a need to involve a professional designer or even an architect, depending on the services and procedures to be undertaken.
-These experts will usually charge a flat rate or as a percentage of the project cost.
+Depending on the services and procedures to be undertaken, there might be a need to involve a professional designer or even an architect.
+These experts will usually charge a flat rate or a percentage of the project cost.
 Call condo renovation in Toronto if you have any questions.

-Co-ops are usually very strict when it comes to renovations, and will most likely need an architect.
-There are some buildings which will need insurance coverage minimums or security deposits to take care of any possible damage.
-Contractors for these buildings usually cost higher.
-The costs of permits can be very high, with plumbing permits sometimes going as high as $5,000
+Co-ops are usually very strict when it comes to renovations and will most likely need an architect.
+Some buildings will need insurance coverage minimums or security deposits to take care of any possible damage.
+Technicians for these buildings usually cost higher.
+The costs of permits can be very high, with plumbing permits sometimes going as high as $5,000.

 Overhead costs can be challenging to estimate.
 While it is possible to draw specific figures for labor, this too is heavily affected by the certification and other requirements, which can push the costs very high.
-In addition to the hourly rate, labor costs typically incorporate license, insurance and other relevant overhead fees.
-Generally, a contractor will take between 10% and 15% percent profit.
+In addition to the hourly rate, labor costs typically incorporate license, insurance, and other relevant overhead fees.
+Generally, a technician will take between 10% and 15% percent of profit.

 After all the above items are taken care of, it is still necessary to allocate between 10 and 15 percent to take care of any unanticipated expenses.

-To ensure the budget works well and safe, these tips will be of great help:
+To minimize house renovation costs and ensure the budget works well and safe, these tips will be of great help:

 Experts should be brought on board early to avoid expensive adjustments mid-stream.